 Infant HIV Testing when Maternal HIV Test Results are Unavailable

-When maternal HIV test results are unavailable (e.g., for infants and children who are in foster care) or their accuracy cannot be evaluated (e.g., for infants and children adopted from a country where results are not reported in English), HIV testing is indicated to identify HIV in those infants or children.1 The choice of test will vary based on the age of the child (see Diagnosis of HIV Infection in Infants and Childen).
+When maternal HIV test results are unavailable (e.g., for infants and children who are in foster care) or their accuracy cannot be evaluated (e.g., for infants and children who were adopted from countries where results are not reported in English), HIV testing using the antigen/antibody combination immunoassay is indicated to identify HIV exposure and possible infection in these infants or children.1 Mechanisms should be developed to facilitate prompt HIV screening for infants who have been abandoned and who are in the custody of the state.
+The choice of test will vary based on the age of the child (see Diagnosis of HIV Infection in Infants and Children).

 Acute Maternal HIV Infection During Pregnancy or Breastfeeding